jacky4566/CardanoYYC/README.md

 This pool is taking 340 ADA per epoch PLUS 1.5% for operating costs and another 0.5% goes to Beyond.ca.
 A local Calgary dorum.

-# SIGN UP REWARDS!$$$

-Ending Epoch 310 all delegators are guaranteed 5% annualized.

 # The Hardware:
 * 2x raspberry pi 4 8GB with POE hats and 256GB SSD
 * 1Gb fiber connection